Banging Toolbox

 Milwaukee 2401-22 M12 12 Volt Screwdriver Kit

-- Has a “fast connect” feature that allows for quick changing.
+• Features a “fast connect” useful for quick changing.

 #2 The Bosch electric screwdriver